 A repeatable five-step method converts symbolic metaphors into operational hypotheses suitable for modeling and observation.

-- Translate term — map a symbolic term to an operational analogue (e.g., substrate → vacuum state).
+- Translate term — map a symbolic term to an operational analogue, such as substrate to vacuum state.

-- Define metric — choose measurable proxies (cross-entropy, fluctuation spectrum, correlation functions).
+- Define metric — choose measurable proxies such as cross-entropy, fluctuation spectrum, and correlation functions.

-- Build minimal model — construct a toy model (metastable potential, time-dependent w(t)).
+- Build minimal model — construct a toy model, such as a metastable potential or time-dependent equation-of-state parameter.

-- Derive observables — list signatures (power-spectrum residuals, non-Gaussianity, growth-rate deviations).
+- Derive observables — list signatures such as power-spectrum residuals, non-Gaussianity, and growth-rate deviations.

 - Prioritize tests — rank experiments and simulations by feasibility and discriminative power.